 Brandon, dear readers, is our zombie in question.
 Also, he’s clearly not trying to hide it.
 Becoming a zombie and naming yourself “Beyond the Grave” is really too on the nose, don’t you think?
 But, despite his questionable naming practices, Brandon is such a fascinating character.
-In the original game this anime is based off, Brandon is a silent protagonist, and the anime does its best to stay true to that.
+In the original game this anime is based on, Brandon is a silent protagonist, and the anime does its best to stay true to that.
 And yet, through this show, you’re able to follow Brandon’s journey and see him go from a naïve child to a quiet, watchful man . . . and the journey with its phenomenal characterization is beautiful.

 Also, there’s the mafia, science fiction elements, violence, and other entertaining elements in this show, too.
 Remember, we’re here for the zombies, folks!

 In case you’re still not sold, Nightow Yasuhiro, the creator of Trigun, was the creator of this anime as well, and the feel of the two shows is very similar.
 It’s so lovely, and it feels a bit like wrapping yourself up in a Trigun-shaped blanket (for those who are fans of that show).